axd1967/lander/README.md

    - within X km of planned touchdown
    - with minimum fuel used
 - compute output after init
-- investigate why there is no need for an 1/2 a sqr(t) term (section .7).
+- investigate why there is no need for an 1/2 a sqr(t) term (section .7 uses symplectic, giving a.sqr(t) )
 - skip burn calcs on zero throttle
 - optimizations
    - 15C memory (19 46 0-0 = 322 steps; 23 44 0-0 = 308 steps)